Free Chicago Kids and Kites Festival.

 What is it

 Chicago Kids and Kites Festival is a fun-filled day to celebrate the joys of being a kid.
 From running around outdoors, flying paper kites and enjoying family-focused programming including face painting, balloon artists and crafts.
-Free kites and all crafts activities are while supplies last so arrive early.
+Free kites and all craft activities are “while supplies” last so arrive early.

 Families will also be able to purchase kites onsite at the Kite Harbor booth and enjoy professional kite flying demonstrations and learn tips on how to fly a kite.

-Kite Harbor will be onsite for kite buyers and professional kite flyers will demonstrate their skills with oversized and uniquely-shaped kites.
+The Windjammers Kite Team will be on hand to demonstrate synchronized kite flying maneuvers throughout the day.
+Festival goers can enjoy activities such as face painting, balloon artists and crafts.
+Chicago Kite will also be onsite for kite buyers, and professional flyers will demonstrate their skills with oversized and uniquely-shaped kites.

 Subject to weather